Chemistry Nomenclature: Naming Ionic and Molecular Compounds

 6.1 Start Here: What Nomenclature Is and Why It Matters

-When you see a chemical name, you should be able to figure out what atoms are in the compound.
-When you see a formula, you should be able to write the name.
-Both skills matter, because later units assume you can move both directions without guessing.
+- When you see a chemical name, you should be able to figure out what atoms are in the compound.

-If not, only nonmetals remain → molecular
+If not, only nonmetals → molecular

 6.2 Ionic Compounds: Metal First, Nonmetal Second